circleci/circleci-docs/jekyll/_cci2/ios-migrating-from-1-2.md

 ### Installing CocoaPods

-If you already checking your [CocoaPods](https://cocoapods.org/) _into_ your repository, there is no need to do anything in this step—your dependencies will be picked up correctly.
+If you are already checking your [CocoaPods](https://cocoapods.org/) _into_ your repository, there is no need to do anything in this step—your dependencies will be picked up correctly.
 However, if you are _not_ including the CocoaPods into the repository, you will need to install CocoaPods in your `.circleci/config.yml`.

-Installing CocoaPods via `pod install` will fetch the whole CocoaPods specs repo, and that can take some of the valuable build time.
-To make `pod install` faster on CircleCI and reduce your build time, we provide a cache of CocoaPods specs via HTTPS instead of Git.
+Installing CocoaPods with `pod install` will fetch the whole CocoaPods specs repo, and that can take some of the valuable build time.
+To make `pod install` faster on CircleCI and reduce your build time, CircleCI provides a cache of CocoaPods specs via HTTPS instead of Git.

-Here is an example config snippet that will fetch CocoaPods specs via HTTPS and then run `pod install`:
+Following is an example config snippet that will fetch CocoaPods specs using HTTPS and then run `pod install`:

 {% raw %}